pavr1/local/gateway-service/docs/Database.md

     detail TEXT NOT NULL,
     count DECIMAL(10,2) NOT NULL,
-    unit_type VARCHAR(20) NOT NULL CHECK (unit_type IN ('Liters', 'Gallons', 'Units', 'Bag')), price DECIMAL(10,2) NOT NULL,
+    unit_type VARCHAR(20) NOT NULL CHECK (unit_type IN ('Liters', 'Gallons', 'Units', 'Bag')), items_per_unit INTEGER NOT NULL, -- Number of items contained in one unit (e.g., 31 balls per gallon) price DECIMAL(10,2) NOT NULL,
     total DECIMAL(12,2) GENERATED ALWAYS AS (count * price) STORED, expiration_date DATE, -- Expiration date for this item (nullable)